White Chocolate Cranberry Cookies (video)

 - Preheat oven to 350F and line 2 baking sheets with parchment paper.

-- Using an electric mixer or stand mixer with paddle attachment, beat together the butter, brown sugar and white sugar until light and fluffy.
-Mix in the egg, vanilla and orange zest.
+- Using an electric mixer or stand mixer with paddle attachment, beat together the butter, brown sugar, and granulated sugar until light and fluffy.
+Mix in the egg, vanilla, and orange zest.

-- Stir in the flour mixture until just combine.
+- Stir in the flour mixture until just combined.
 Then fold in the cranberries and white chocolate chips.

-- Using a medium cookie scoop or tablespoon drop rounded cookie mounds 2" apart into prepared baking sheets.
+- Using a medium cookie scoop or tablespoon, drop rounded cookie dough 2″ apart onto the prepared baking sheets.
 Add a few extra cranberries on top of each cookie dough if desired.

 - Bake for 8-10 minutes or until the edges just start to brown.
 Remove from the oven and add a few extra chocolate chips if desired.
 Let cool on baking sheet for 5-10 minutes before transferring to a cooling rack.